-As a WordPress Consultant and Business Coach visitors to this site could easily assume this post is to encourage you to hire me.
-That’s not the case.
-Those truly committed to DIY at all costs, probably will never read this post.
+As a WordPress Consultant and Business Coach, visitors to this site could easily assume this post encourages you to hire me.
+But, honestly, that’s not the case.
+Those truly committed to DIY at all costs probably will never read this post.

-I sort of run a boot-camp here.
-Part of being a coach is to make sure clients know what they need to do and then working to hold them accountable.
+I run a boot camp here.
+Being a coach makes sure clients know what they need to do, and then we work together to hold them accountable.
 This requires quite a bit of commitment from both sides and a decent budget — not to mention a pretty serious work ethic.

 Invest to Succeed

-I hear you “I have the budget.”
+I hear you, “I have the budget.”
 I’m fully aware of budgets and have one myself.
-What I don’t have the funds for, I make a commitment to learn and excel at or I do without.
-Half-efforts aren’t worth the effort, and online, will not produce results.
+I commit to learning and excel at what I don’t have the funds for, or I hire someone that does or I do without.
+Half-efforts aren’t worth the effort, and online, they will not produce results.

-Invest in your skill set.
-Invest in your knowledge base.
-Invest in a course or have someone teach you.
-Invest the necessary time for the tasks that must be accomplished to produce ROI.
+Review and invest in your skillset and your knowledge base.
+Next, take that course or have someone teach you.
+Then, spend the necessary time on the tasks that you must accomplish to produce ROI.
 You need this level of investment to succeed.

-To be a professional DIYer, you need to do an honest assessment of you interests, time availability and skills.
+To be a professional DIYer, you need to honestly assess your interests, time availability, and skills.
 Know what you are passionate about learning — then do it.
-Mark your calendar and block-out time in your schedule to learn and then apply.
+Mark your calendar and block out time in your schedule to learn and then apply.